terra-money/docs/docs/develop/get-started.md

 After getting familiar with Terrain and LocalTerra, you can get to the fun part: minting NFTs with Terrain.

-The [NFT minting](./dapp/quick-start/mint-an-nft.md) tutorial walks you through the creation of an NFT minting application, complete with Terrain app scaffolding, smart contract usage, and a front end.
-You'll even get to mint your own NFT!
+The [NFT minting](./dapp/quick-start/mint-an-nft.md) tutorial walks you through the creation of an NFT minting application using the dApp scaffolding and front end provided by Terrain.

 :::{admonition} Terra Academy
 :class: tip